Keng38/Shopify-Tech-Test/README.md

 We are NOT looking for the fastest/shortest solution.
 We recommend using VS Code for this assessment.
 The `Live Server` extension will give you a realtime preview of your work.

-To get started you should fork off this repo.
-Once your work is complete, update the main branch on your fork and send it back to us.
+To get started you should branch off this repository.
+Once your work is complete, zip the file and email it back to kenneth.gamble@mamasandpapas.com.

+Any questions, please email kenneth.gamble@mamasandpapas.com